-Supplements that enhance libido rarely undergo rigorous scientific examination.
-Though most of the supplements listed below have some evidence to support their effects, even the very best options have only been the subject of a couple studies.
+Specifically, Panax ginseng, tribulus terrestris, zinc, horny goat weed, B-complex vitamins, fenugreek, L-arginine, maca, dehydroepiandrosterone (aka DHEA), ginkgo biloba, and yohimbine have all been advertised as “libido-enhancing” supplements.
+But such supplements rarely undergo rigorous scientific examination.
+Though some of the supplements listed below have evidence to support their effects, even the very best options have only been tested in a handful of studies.

-Maca and fenugreek are two of the best-researched libido-enhancing supplements.
+Maca and cocoa extract are two of the more well-researched libido-enhancing supplements.
 Both require at least a week of supplementation to provide benefits.
-Maca has been specifically shown to work for women, an often-overlooked population when it comes to libido enhancement.
+Maca, specifically, may not reach full potency until two months of consistent supplementation.
+Research into Maca has also shown promise for postmenopausal women, an oft-overlooked population when it comes to libido enhancement.

-Similar supplements include Tribulus terrestris and eurycoma longifolia jack, though there has only been one human study done on each of these herbs.
-There is, however, animal evidence that supports the results found in human studies, suggesting these herbs may be useful supplements to improve libido.
+Similar supplements include Tribulus terrestris and Eurycoma Longifolia Jack, though there have been very few human studies done on each of these herbs.
+Currently, the animal evidence does support the preliminary results found in human trials, suggesting these herbs might be useful supplements to improve libido.

-There are many more herbal supplements marketed as libido enhancers, but if they’re not one of the four listed above, there’s a good chance the supplement is just marketing hype.
-Have you heard of DHEA, Ginkgo biloba, L-DOPA, or velvet antler?
-All of these supplements have been marketed as libido enhancers, despite evidence suggesting they are ineffective as oral supplements.
+There are many more herbal supplements marketed as libido-enhancers, brimming with marketing hype.
+Have you heard of Dehydroepiandrosterone, also known as DHEA, Ginkgo biloba, L-DOPA, or velvet antler?
+All of these supplements have been marketed as libido-enhancers, despite no good evidence suggesting they work.